PrestaShopCorp/module-lib-service-container/README.md

             services.yml
         common.yml
 ```
-- Of course, you can include a common file, with common services that are used in front and admin project by an import in the services.yml file :
+- Of course, you can include a common file, with common services that are use in front and admin project by an import in the services.yml file :
 ```
 imports:
   - { resource: ../common.yml }
 ```
-Now you can add your services in the services.yml like you were in a symfony project ;)
+Now you can add your services in the services.yml like you were in a Symfony project ;)